 Nefyn is dramatically located on the cliff tops at the foot of the Porthdinllaen headland, a tiny promontory that juts out from the Lleyn Peninsula into the Irish Sea.
 In terms of sheer topographical exhilaration, Nefyn is Wales’ equivalent of Ireland’s Old Head of Kinsale.
 This is literally golf on the edge of the world.

 Nefyn and District Golf Club was founded in 1907, originally as a nine-hole course and in 1912, it was extended to 18 holes.
-Two of the great triumvirate, J.H.Taylor and James Braid were commissioned in 1933 to add a further nine and to revise the existing course.
+One of the great triumvirate, J.H.Taylor, was commissioned in 1933 to add a further nine and to revise the existing course.
 F.W.
 Hawtree and his his partner A.H.F.
 Jiggens, known as “Jigg,” built three new holes in the 1980s.

 Until recently, the layout at Nefyn was extremely unusual with 26 holes in play.
 The course comprised of 10 outward holes and two separate inward 8 holes, these two 18-hole courses were named the Old and the New.
 This rather strange configuration made life somewhat confusing for the first time visitor.
 However, Swan Golf Designs has rung the changes after a lengthy five-year advisory period whereby numerous improvements have been made, the most significant of which was the creation of new holes on the dramatic “Point”.